Are Cyclists All Alike? Why Every Rider—and Every Response—Is Different

 Q: Aren’t all cyclists the same?

-Q: I get nervous in traffic — what next?
+Q: I get nervous riding in traffic.
+What should I do?

 🚴♂️ Final Word